teusH/MySense/docs/wifi.md

 2017/02/27
 ### Status
-alpha (setup phase)
+Operational 2017/3/13

 # How To enable Raspberry Pi wifi
+Use `INSTALL.sh WIFI` to do a tested set up: Wifi Access Point (MySense/BehoudDeParel) is only activated if wifi-client was not able to do a succesfull wifi AP asscociation.
+Use ssh or webmin (`https:192.168.2.1:10000`) to change the SSID and/or WPA in `/etc/wpa_supplicant/wpa-supplicant.conf` wifi configuration file.

 Pi 3 has an embedded wifi chip.
 The wifi chip is quit sensative.
 For older versions of the Pi you may use a good wifi dongle (USB wifi).
+With a wifi dongle one may need for wifi Access Point the hostapd from itwelt.org: `wget itwelt.org/downloads/hostapd`

 * From: http://www.raspberryconnect.com/network/item/315-rpi3-auto-wifi-hotspot-if-no-internet
 * From: https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md

 The next is much dependent on Pi Jessie distribution.
 Use the installaion `INSTALL.sh WIFI` if you want to avoid the manual installation.

+Problem: was not able to have both wlan0 configured as wifi-client and a virtual wifi linked to wlan0 as wifi Access Point.
+Configuration went ok but as soon as hostapd is launched the wifi-client stopt forwarding packeges to the kernel.

+The configuration is: on boot  if wifi-client cannot get an wifi association the wifi Access Point is pushed operational.
+The Pi3 can be configured from ssh or browser `http://192.168.2.1:10000` (webmin system manager).

 Network connections are managed via configurations files e.g. network interfaces, wifi supplicant, host access points, dns masquarete, etc.
 Make sure you copy before you make changes of these files for a backup: